gbirke/factory-book/chapters/all.rst

 We have removed the branching logic (``if`` or ``case`` statements) for individual routes.
 The remaining “branch” in the front controller is for determining the default route in case the URL does not exist in our mapping.
-Let’s see how to set up the mapping in ``index.php``.
+Let's see how to set up the mapping in ``index.php``.
 It has three flaws, can you find them?

 .. code:: php